Bernheim is closed on Tuesday, February 11.

 Isaac Bernheim (age 18) as a peddler in northeast Pennsylvania

-Five years later, in 1927, Isaac began his search for a piece of land where he could not only create an arboretum but also have a large area where he could protect the land and the creatures that would call it home.
-In May of 1928, he purchased 12,500 acres of land in Bullitt and Nelson counties for that purpose.
+In 1927, Isaac began searching for land where he could create an arboretum and protect the land and the creatures that would call it home.
+In May 1928, he purchased 12,500 acres of land in Bullitt and Nelson counties for that purpose.
 A year later he created the Bernheim Foundation to make those dreams come to life.

 James Frederick Dawson